ai4na-workshop/ai4na-workshop.github.io/_pages/submissions.md

 At least one contributed talk slot (2 talks) will be dedicated to Tiny-Paper submission track.
-While the workshop is non-archival and does not publish proceedings, authors of accepted papers will have the option to make their work available through the workshop website.
+While the workshop is non-archival and does not publish proceedings, authors of accepted papers will have the option to make their work available through the workshop website and AI4NA OpenReview Venue.

 <h2 style="margin-bottom: 5px;">Author Benefits</h2>
 <h4 style="margin-bottom: 0;">Poster Presentation</h4>